-3/13/12 ASHLAND, OH -- A total of 310 students from 41 schools are expected to converge on the Ashland University campus Saturday, March 24, for the 52nd annual Mohican District Science Day.
+3/15/13 ASHLAND, Ohio – A total of 336 students from 47 schools are expected to converge on the Ashland University campus Saturday, March 23, for the 53rd annual Mohican District Science Day.
 Sponsored by the Mohican District Junior Division of the Ohio Academy of Science, the event will be held in Ashland University’s John C. Myers Convocation Center.

 “We are very pleased with the total number of students and the number of participating schools this year, which I believe is a record in both categories,” Hudson said.
 “Students do hands-on experiments, collect and analyze data and draw conclusions, rather than just reading and reporting what someone else has done.
 Many projects are very original or creative, and this activity provides them with exposure to what scientists actually do, which may then help them decide on a career in the sciences.”

 The public is invited to view the science projects from 12:30 to 2 p.m.
 Registration for the day begins at 7:30 a.m., with judging to start at 9 a.m.
 Awards will be presented during a public ceremony at 2 p.m.

-The top 85 projects at the district level from students in grades 5-12 will be eligible to advance to the state competition at The Ohio State University on May 11, but Hudson noted that an additional 55 will be alternates and many of those also will be given this opportunity.
+The top 84 projects at the district level from students in grades 5-12 will be eligible to advance to the state competition at The Ohio State University on May 11, but Hudson noted that an additional 55 will be alternates and many of those also will be given this opportunity.